sky-shift/skyshift/docs/source/cli/services.rst

 Services
 ===========================

-SkyFlow's CLI, `skyctl`, introduces a set of commands tailored for creating, retrieving, and deleting services.
-Services in SkyFlow mirror the functionality of Kubernetes services, providing a stable endpoint for accessing a dynamic set of jobs or tasks within a cluster (a task would be similar to a kubernetes pod).
+SkyShift's CLI, `skyctl`, introduces a set of commands tailored for creating, retrieving, and deleting services.
+Services in SkyShift mirror the functionality of Kubernetes services, providing a stable endpoint for accessing a dynamic set of jobs or tasks within a cluster (a task would be similar to a kubernetes pod).
 These commands are instrumental in defining how jobs are